 Instructions

-- Preheat oven to 350°F. Grease bottom and sides of an 8x4" loaf pan and line the bottom with a rectangle of parchment paper.
+- Mise en place.
+Grease bottom and sides of an 8x4" loaf pan and line the bottom with a rectangle of parchment paper.
 Sift flour, baking powder, baking soda, and salt together in a bowl and set aside.
 Bring eggs to room temperature and whisk together room temperature buttermilk and sour cream.
 Finely mince rosemary.
+Preheat oven to 350°F.

-- Add about half of the flour mixture to the mixer and beat on low speed to incorporate.
+- Alternate adding dries and wets.
+Add about half of the flour mixture to the mixer and beat on low speed to incorporate.
 Scrape down the sides of the bowl.
 Slowly drizzle in buttermilk and sour cream with the mixer running on low.
 Scrape down the bowl and add the remaining flour mixture.
 Once everything has been added, mix on medium speed just until combined and a few streaks of flour remain in the bowl.

-- Toss mini chocolate chips with 1 tablespoon of flour, then stir them into the batter until evenly distributed.
+- Add chocolate chips.
+Toss mini chocolate chips with 1 tablespoon of flour, then stir them into the batter until evenly distributed.

-- Transfer batter to prepared pan.
+- Sugar topping.
+Transfer batter to prepared pan.
 Top with 1 tablespoon sugar, tilting and rotating the pan so the sugar evenly coats the surface of the batter.

 Sarah